- Martin McDonagh

 - Colin Farrell, Brendan Gleeson, Ralph Fiennes, Clémence Poésy, Ciarán Hinds

 - Release Date

-And Farrell is so good at portraying shaky and nervous guilt; when tears start to flow we believe it, and when he says he wants to die, we understand why.e world coming down on his shoulders.
-He played a similar role earlier this year, in Woody Allen’s excellent thriller of conscience Cassandra’s Dream, wherein Farrell kills a man out of desperation, but can’t seem to get passed the whole murder thing.
-Here, murder is not Ray’s concern; in his mind, the priest deserved what he got, otherwise he wouldn’t have had a contract out on him.
+Farrell is so good at portraying shaky and nervous guilt.
+When tears start to flow, we believe it.
+And when he says he wants to die, we understand why.
+Farrell conveys the torment of someone with the world coming down on his shoulders.
+He played a similar role earlier this year, in Woody Allen’s excellent thriller of conscience Cassandra’s Dream, wherein Farrell kills a man out of desperation.
+By contrast, Ray doesn’t seem to mind the whole murder-for-hire thing.
+Murder itself is not Ray’s concern; rather, in his mind, the priest deserved what he got—0therwise, he wouldn’t have had a contract out on him.
 It’s the faultless bystander, wholly innocent and unworthy of death when it came, who troubles Ray.
-And Farrell is so good at portraying shaky and nervous guilt; when tears start to flow we believe it, and when he says he wants to die, we understand why.